MatthewParnham/Game-Of-Life/README.md

 GAME OF LIFE
 Section: 02

-This program will perform Game of Life with three different game modes: Classic, Donut, and Mirror.
+Implementation of Game of Life with three different game modes: Classic, Donut, and Mirror.
 It can take in a file with set grid and cells, or create a grid and cell template by the user.

 Tristan Chilvers